 In other words, the company may request a neutral third-party doctor or physician to examine you and your injuries before proceeding with payment.
-This is done so as to get the most accurate and unbiased assessment possible moving forward.
+This is done to get the most accurate and unbiased assessment possible before moving forward.

 The results that come back from an IME are critical as they point to the most neutral assessment of your injuries, the severity and the probable cause.
 All of these facts play heavily into any potential court case involving your workers’ compensation claim.

 If your employer or their insurance company requests an IME, they will provide you with a list of approved doctors, and you’re permitted to choose any doctor from that approved list.
 While this somewhat limits your options, it does allow you to have some say in the matter.